brunokoga/Montevideo/advanced_dir/spells/negateAroma.md

 **Range** close (25 ft. + 5 ft./2 levels)

-**Target** one creature or object/level touched
+**Target** one creature or objec_dir/level touched

-**Duration** 1 hou_dir/level (D)
+**Duration** 1 hour/level (D)

 **Saving Throw** Fortitude negates; **Spell Resistance** yes

 With a gesture, this spell allows you to dismiss even the foulest or most distinctive scents.
 When cast, the targeted creatures or objects lose all natural and unnatural odors.
 A creature under the effect of _negate aroma_ cannot be tracked, located, or pinpointed by the scent special quality.
-In addition, this spell prevents the target creature from using the stench special ability and similar odor-based abilities (such as those possessed by troglodytes.
+In addition, this spell prevents the target creature from using the stench special ability and similar odor-based abilities (such as those possessed by troglodytes).

 _Negate aroma_ does not prevent the target from acquiring outside smells or odors.
 Dowsing the creature with a pungent substance effectively negates the benefits of the spell until the substance is neutralized or washed away.